sci-42ver/SDF_exercise_solution/README.md

       This seems one contradiction...
     - IMHO this is more appropriate to be done in [Type-checking](https://en.wikipedia.org/wiki/Type_inference#Type-checking_vs._type-inference) since this is one *procedure application error* instead of inference error.
       TODO after compiler
+  - If just allow all procedure having general argument types, then
+    > procedures passed as arguments
+    is just allowed forever since with no checking for that.
+    - > returned as values? ... there may be free variables in a procedure that are lexically bound Here "free variables" only matters for inference when it is used as arg so we look up (see SICP exercise_codes/SICP/book-codes/ch4-mceval.scm), (If just return, then ~~the modification in `SDF_exercises/chapter_4/4_14.scm` doesn't~~ the original one just works.
+See `test3`) so they are ignored similarly.
+      Anyway, these "free variables" defined in procedure can be found with the correct source due to `env` mechanism.
 - [ ] 17
   - TODO see md
     - [non-expansive expression](https://homepages.inf.ed.ac.uk/stg/NOTES/node90.html)